Ventricular septal disease aka VSD is a problem that can strike cats, dogs and humans!

 Treatment of VSD

-Because the heart…
+Because of the heart…

 Cost of Treatment

-Some people choose not to treat their dog, or to just give him or her palliative care.
-This is certainly the cheapest option, but your dog is not going to live as long.
-If you choose to go with surgery, it’s likely to be $1500-6000, depending on the exact heart surgery that’s needed.
+Some people choose not to treat their dogs or give them palliative care.
+His is undoubtedly the cheapest option, but your dog will not live as long. f you choose to go with surgery, it’s likely to be $1500-6000, depending on the needed heart surgery.
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
-But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?
+Ut until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.